20 entities 3 actions 5 events 5 causal chains 6 temporal relations

 "proeth:requiresCapability": [

-"Substantive engineering education and experience in civil, structural, mechanical, and/or electrical engineering as applicable to facilities design",
+"Substantive engineering education in civil, structural, mechanical, and electrical engineering",

 ],